akka/akka-samples/akka-sample-kafka-to-sharding/README.md

 curl -v localhost:8551/cluster/shards/user-processing  | jq -r "." | grep shardId  | wc
 ```

-This should return 64 on each node.
+The number of shards will depend which entities have receives messages.

-We now have a 2 node Akka Cluster with a Kafka Consumer running on each where the kafka partitions allign
+We now have a 2 node Akka Cluster with a Kafka Consumer running on each where the kafka partitions align
 with Cluster shards.

 A use case for sending the processing to sharding is it allows each entity to be queried from any where in the cluster